Yellow vests protests: Yellow vest symbol

 No one knows how the high-visibility yellow vest came to be chosen as the symbol and uniform for the movement, and no one has claimed to be its originator.
-The movement originated with French motorists from rural areas who had long commutes protesting against an increase in fuel taxes, wearing the yellow vests that, under a 2008 French law, all motorists are required to keep in their vehicles and to wear in case of emergency.
-The symbol has become "a unifying thread and call to arms" because yellow vests are common and inexpensive, easy to wear over any clothing, associated with working-class industries, highly visible, and widely understood as a distress signal.
+The movement originated with French motorists from rural areas who had long commutes protesting against an increase in fuel taxes, wearing the yellow vests that, under a 2008 French law, all motorists are required to keep in their vehicles and wear in the case of an emergency.
+The symbol has become "a unifying thread and call to arms" as yellow vests are common and inexpensive, easy to wear over any clothing, are associated with working-class industries, highly noticeable, and widely understood as a distress signal.
 As the movement grew to include grievances beyond fuel taxes, non-motorists in France put on yellow vests and joined the demonstrations, as did protesters in other countries with diverse (and sometimes conflicting) grievances of their own.
 In the words of one commentator, "The uniform of this revolution is as accessible as the frustration and fury."

 Origin

 Éric Drouet and a businesswoman named Priscillia Ludosky from the Seine-et-Marne department started a petition on the change.org website in May 2018 that had reached 300,000 signatures by mid-October and close to 1 million a month later.
 Parallel to this petition, two men from the same Department launched a Facebook event for 17 November to "block all roads" and thus protest against an increase in fuel prices they considered excessive, stating that this increase was the result of the tax increase.
-One of the viral videos around this group launched the idea of using yellow jackets.
+The idea of using yellow jackets originally came from this group.

-The movement is organized in a leaderless, horizontal fashion.
-Informal leaders can emerge, but some have been rejected by other demonstrators and even threatened.
+The movement was organized in a leaderless, horizontal fashion.
+Informal leaders emerged, some of whom were rejected by other demonstrators and even threatened.
 According to John Lichfield, some in the movement extend their hatred of politicians even to any "would-be politicians who emerge from their own ranks".
-The yellow jacket movement is not associated with a specific political party or trade union and has spread largely by social media.
+The yellow jacket movement was not associated with a specific political party or trade union and spread primarily on social media.

-The yellow vests movement has been described as a populist, grassroots movement for economic justice, opposing what it sees as the wealthy urban elite and the establishment.
-Many of the protesters live in tight financial circumstances, often in rural or outer-urban areas where there is "weak economic growth and high unemployment", and where depending on a car for transport is "essential, and increasingly costly".
+The yellow vests movement has been described as a populist, grassroots movement for economic justice, which opposed what it perceived as the wealthy urban elite and the establishment.
+Many of the protesters lived in tight financial circumstances, often in rural or outer-urban areas where there was "weak economic growth and high unemployment", and where a vehicle was "essential, and increasingly costly".
 According to the BBC, "It's no accident that cars were the spark that ignited this anger.
 Not needing one has become a status symbol in France.
 Those in city centers have a wealth of public transport to choose from, but you need to be rich enough to live in the center of Paris or Marseille or Bordeaux".